MicrosoftDocs/power-platform/power-platform/alm/devops-build-tool-tasks.md

 | `UploadPath`<br/>Upload content path | Path from where the Power Pages website content will be uploaded. |

-## Catalog for Power Platform tasks
+## Catalog for Power Platform tasks (preview)

-These tasks perform actions against Catalog in Power Platform and include the following.
+These tasks perform actions against the catalog in Power Platform and include the following.

 > [!NOTE]
-> Currently Catalog tasks for Power Platform are in **Preview**.
+> Currently, catalog tasks for Power Platform are a **preview** release.

 ### Install Catalog item